 • Littering is not permitted in Wrightsville Beach, and could result in a fine.

-• It is illegal to leave up any beach equipment overnight in the town of Wrightsville Beach, which includes tents, canopies, umbrellas, and other beach gear.
+• It is illegal to leave any beach equipment overnight in the town of Wrightsville Beach, which includes tents, canopies, umbrellas, and other beach gear.

 • Do not walk on the sand dunes, or remove any vegetation from the oceanfront shoreline.